 Corum L’Épargne: sports marketing and gamification to boost brand awareness

-In this article, we’ll look at the relevance of gamification in marketing challenges of the banking sector, particularly with CORUM l’Épargne.
-Through examples of playable campaigns made alongside Adictiz, Lucie Odoux, Head of Sports Sponsorship, shares with us the practices she learned.
+In this article, we’ll look at the relevance of gamification in meeting marketing challenges of the banking sector in general, and CORUM l’Épargne in particular.
+Through examples of playable campaigns she has run alongside Adictiz, Lucie Odoux, Head of Sports Sponsorship, shares with us the best practices she has learned from them.

 Why has Corum l’Épargne chosen gamification to optimise its marketing campaigns?

-On one hand, the banking sector is facing challenges.
-From creating a closer relationship with a younger audience and improving experience to increasing loyalty by adapting to new digital communication and usage channels.
+The banking sector is facing a number of challenges: creating a closer relationship with a younger audience, improving the customer experience, increasing user loyalty, adapting to new digital communication and usage channels, and so on.

-On the other hand, to strengthen its reputation, CORUM l’Épargne decided to implement a gamification strategy.
-As the company has been involved in sport since 2018 (supporting 21 athletes in various disciplines), gaming is part of its DNA.
-Above all, playable marketing enabled it to achieve several of its objectives.
+To meet all these challenges, and in particular to strengthen its reputation, CORUM l’Épargne has decided to implement a gamification strategy.
+As the company has been heavily involved in sport sinces 2018 (supporting 21 athletes in a wide variety of disciplines), gaming is part of its brand DNA.
+But above all, playable marketing enabled it to achieve several of its commercial objectives.

 Boosting awareness marketing through gamification

-Above all, gaming is a way to stand out from the crowd and reach a wider audience.
+Above all, gaming is an excellent way to satnd out from the crowd and reach a wider audience.

 As Lucie Odoux, Head of Sports Sponsorship, explains in her testimonial: